carbon-language/carbon-lang/docs/design/generics/details.md

 **Open question:** Should the `Sized` type-type expose an associated constant with the size?
 So you could say `T.ByteSize` in the above example to get a generic int value with the size of `T`.
+Similarly you might say `T.ByteStride` to get the number of bytes used for each element of an array of `T`.

 #### Model